 "I think it's important to say: You can be an outstanding school without having grades," Kauffman said.
 "But we currently are a school that gives grades and because of that we felt we should be consistent with that."

-To ensure that no students will fall through the cracks, Castilleja provided Wi-Fi hot spots to students without internet access at home as well as noise-canceling headphones for students who might live in homes that lack a quiet place in which to learn.
+To ensure that no students will fall through the cracks, Castilleja provided Wi-Fi hot spots to students without internet access at home as well as noise-canceling headphones for students who might live in crowded homes with no space to quietly learn.
 It is also using weekly advisory sessions online to check in on students' emotional well-being.

-Castilleja teachers are using alternative assessments, too, including allowing for open-book exams that test students' application of concepts rather than their recall.
+Castilleja teachers are also using alternative assessments, including using Zoom breakout sessions for students to practice speaking in a foreign language or allowing for open-book exams that test students' application of concepts rather than their recall.

 Castilleja is also planning for the possibility that distance learning will need to continue intermittently through the fall, which will require transitioning from "emergency" distance learning to "pedagogically sound online learning," Kauffman said.